 - Ornamental holes

 Perforations may be staggered or straight to create different visual effects.
 Maximum hole diameters are contingent on the thickness of the material.
 Other considerations include the amount of spacing between individual holes, the size of the margins and the flatness of the sheet.
-Check out our Project Gallery to see examples of architectural work we’ve completed using perforated metal.
+Check out our Architectural Photo Gallery to see examples using perforated metal.

 Fabricating custom architectural signage requires the right materials and the ability to work creatively with them.
 Marco provides a number of in-house services, including welding, laser cutting, etching, PVC and powder coat application, and more.
 We are able to turn around complex jobs quickly and to maximize the aesthetic appeal of your signage.